Virtual Tea with Carrie: Expanding the Pillars of Waldorf Education

 Touch with Ego

 Upper, middle, foundational senses.

-To this list of eight pillars and twelve sense Carries adds practical work and the inner work of the parent teacher with which I say yes!
+To this list of eight pillars and twelve senses, Carries adds practical work and the inner work of the parent teacher, ti which I say yes!

 One advantage we have with homeschooling is that we can take this pillar of practical work which in the school manifests Handwork and Craft Curriculum and expand it to include chores through the day and through the week, active participation in the practical work of life through all the grades.